-1. External Fragmentation - This takes place when enough total memory space exists to satisfy a request, but it is not contiguous i.e, storage is fragmented into a large holes scattered throughout the main memory.
+1. External Fragmentation - This takes place when enough total memory spaceexists tonumber of smallholes scattered throughout the main memory.

 2. Internal Fragmentation - Allocated memory may be slightly larger than requested memory.

 Example: hole = 184 bytes Process size = 182 bytes.
 We are left with a hole of 2 bytes.